kristakernodle/autoScoring/README.md

 A command-line program for the Leventhal Lab to quickly score Categories 0, 1, 2, 4, and 7.

 # requirements
-This code is writte in python 2.7 and is not presently compatibile with python 3.
+This code is writte in python 2.7 and is not presently compatible with python 3.
 Additional required packages:
 * scipy
 * numpy